Reconciliation and Justice in Australia

 One important aspect of reconciliation is recognition of the unique spiritual vision of the Australian Aboriginals.
 As Patrick Dodson has explained,

 There is also their distinctive understanding of ‘The Dreaming’ which from time immemorial has been the explanation of the beginning and the continuity of life.
 It is deeply embedded in the spiritual lives of Aboriginal people.
-It influences codes of
+It influences codes of behaviours, laws and lores, family, social structures and sacred duties, differing according to the respective custodians of the land on which it is practiced.
+Dreaming Stories (sometimes called Creation Stories) are passed on through a rich tradition of song, poetry, dance art and storytelling, explaining the creation of the land, the animals and the people.

 Some stories are restricted or controlled by an elder or elders.
 Stories may relate to specific archaeological sites depicting the long history of this ancient culture, such as rock art in caves, or fossils from places where groups lived and shared their meals.
 Today, Aboriginal people take pride in being the custodians of their sacred sites, either protecting or guarding them, or more recently, opening them up to the public and guiding visitors.
 Thus, the recent excavations at Madjedbebe on the Arnhem Land plateau, which seem to have definitively established the extraordinary longevity and continuity of culture in Australia, were undertaken with the cooperation of the Marrar people.
 [For a video on these remarkable discoveries, click here.]